Ngoguey42/io/README.md

 - blog
   - Rename fnn to fann
   - Make first post about fnn

-- mnist-jsoo soon
-  1. Chart
-     - Description of individual stats and axes meaning below chart

-- mnist-jsoo soon (bugs)
-   1. Handle the case of corrupted cache/indexeddb.

-- mnist-jsoo soon (repo)
+- repo
-   1. Split the repo.
+   - Split the repo.
 Keep only the Github Pages resources inside this one (through copy and dune build --release).
-Move the source code to another one where the build directory has been removed from all commits (but keep historic!!).
+Move the source code to another one where the build directory has been removed from all commits (but keep history!!).
-   1. Update OCaml libraries and constrain dependencies (with >=)
+   - Update OCaml libraries and constrain dependencies (with >=)
       - Update js_of_ocaml for new bigarray conversions
-   1. Fix dune build (dev/prod profiles, optimise js_of_ocaml and ocamlc flags even of intermediate files)
+   - Fix dune build (dev/prod profiles, optimise js_of_ocaml and ocamlc flags even of intermediate files)

 - mnist-jsoo display maybe